 Music (B.A.)Music Composition & Recording Arts (B.M.)Music Education: Instrumental (B.S.)Music Education: Choral (B.S.)Vocal Performance & Pedagogy (B.M.)

 Music Ensemble ParticipationMajors and minors must participate in a departmental ensemble eight consecutive semesters (except when student teaching or doing internship) .
 Students may enroll in more than one ensemble, but must remain for the entire year.
 Large ensembles include Aeolians, University Choir, Wind Ensemble, and Orchestra.
-Small ensembles include composition, piano, chamber ensembles, vocal and instrumental.
+Small ensembles include composition, piano, chamber ensembles, vocal, string and instrumental.

 Career OpportunitiesStudy in the field of music offers a general creative education as well as skills in communication and analysis that are essential in most careers.
 Some students pursue careers closely related to music, such as performers, educators, songwriters, church musicians, conductors, arrangers, composers, musicologists and music business attorneys.
-Others choose careers behind the scenes, or in the business area of music in careers such as producers, engineers, managers, agents, and in publishing and sales.
+Others choose to work behind the scenes, or in the business area of music in careers such as producers, engineers, managers, agents, and in publishing and sales.
 Many careers do not require a specific major but rather a wide range of demonstrated skills and accomplishments.
 Thus, some graduates pursue careers in fields quite unrelated to music.
-Regardless of your career choices, increasing your marketability to employers through internships, responsible work experience, good grades and involvement in university activities are important.
+Regardless of your career choices, increasing your marketability to employers through internships, responsible work experience, good grades, and involvement in university activities is important.
 A bachelor’s degree is sufficient for many entry-level positions, but for advancement in an area of specialization, an advanced degree may be required.